UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 The university uses a flexible and individualized process to allow students to request a medical withdrawal to receive treatment to address their medical difficulties so they can later return to the university and successfully achieve their academic goals.
 Because every situation is different, the conditions of the medical withdrawal will be determined individually based upon the student’s personal situation and in consultation with the student.
 Any conditions of the medical withdrawal will be incorporated into a written agreement with the student and a hold may be placed on the student’s account.

-Similarly, when extraordinary circumstances prevent a student from continuing enrollment, a student may request for a late withdrawal.
+Similarly, when extraordinary circumstances arise after the published withdrawal date that prevent a student from continuing enrollment, a student may request for a late withdrawal.
 Such examples might include, but are not limited to, death of immediate family member, extreme personal financial hardship, military deployment, or training.

 Advantages of Taking a Medical Withdrawal or Late Withdrawal